programmingforthepuzzled/puzzled/readme.md

-# Puzzled  JS
+# Programming for the Puzzled

-Puzzled in Javascript
+Source for the website: https://programmingforthepuzzled.github.io/puzzled/

-## Usage
+## Offline Usage
-To test it out -
-Download the dist folder and open index.html.
-The entire release version is self contained under the dist folder.
+Download the repository and extract the "docs" folder.
+Open "index.html".
-The project should work on any recent version of Chrome or Microsoft Edge.
+The website should work on any recent version of Chrome, Firefox, or Edge.
+It theoretically should also work in other browsers, such as Safari/Opera, but that hasn't been tested due to lack of access to the aforementioned browsers.

-Notes -
-currently there is only one working puzzle.
-Click the "1" tab at the top of the screen to access it. main menu coming soon...

-### Development

-Coming soon...